AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     1. Specify a **[!UICONTROL Tags name]**, for example `ACA Test for Documentation`.
     1. Specify **[!UICONTROL Domains]**, for example, `example.com`.

 * Indicate which experience locations should be excluded when collecting data for Content Analytics.
+Ensure you exclude personal identifiable experience locations.

   Specify a Regular expression string for **[!UICONTROL Experience locations to exclude]**. <br/>For example: `^(?!.*documentation).*` to exclude all documentation experience locations from Content Analytics.

-* Indicate which assets locations should be excluded when collecting data for Content Analytics.
+* Indicate which asset locations should be excluded when collecting data for Content Analytics.
+Ensure you exclude personal identifiable asset locations.

   Specify a Regular expression string for **[!UICONTROL Asset locations to exclude]**. <br/>For example: `^(?!.*(logo\.jpg)).*$` to exclude all asset locations with logo JPEG image  from Content Analytics.

-* Indicate which assets URLs should be excluded when collecting data for Content Analytics.
+* Indicate which asset URLs should be excluded when collecting data for Content Analytics.
+Ensure you exclude personal identifiable asset URLs.

-  Specify a Regular expression string for **[!UICONTROL Asset URLs to exclude]**. <br/>For example: `^(?!.*(logo\.jpg)).*$` to exclude all assets URLs referring to logo JPEG images from Content Analytics.
+  Specify a Regular expression string for **[!UICONTROL Asset URLs to exclude]**. <br/>For example: `^(?!.*(logo\.jpg)).*$` to exclude all asset URLs referring to logo JPEG images from Content Analytics.

 ##### Header overrides {#mobile-header-overrides}